-Since June 15, Gettysburg’s citizens had been preparing for the arrival of the Army of Northern Virginia by moving money out of banks, hiding livestock and valuables, and sending the vulnerable to other cities.
+Since June 15, Gettysburg’s citizens and the Powers women had been preparing for the arrival of the Army of Northern Virginia by moving money out of banks, hiding livestock and valuables, and sending the vulnerable to other cities.
 On June 26, their fears were realized when Jubal Early’s men swung through town sponging up money, food, livestock, and valuables, but the rumors about the roving armies didn’t cease with their departure.
 On June 30, John Buford and his cavalry arrived in town to the great relief of residents terrified of another Confederate stay, but when they didn’t move on quickly, many began to fear battle itself was coming.

 On July 1, Jane Powers McDonnell and her husband John Henry were planning to go about their normal routines with their two small children.
 They owned a small farm on what is now Confederate Avenue and had a couple of heads of milk cows and a number of other livestock.
 By 7 am, the tranquility of their existence was fully shattered as the cannons and musketry opened.
 Like others, the McDonnells sheltered in their home as shells and bullets fell around them and smacked the house.
 (Jane would later count seven shells in the walls of the house.)

 And then the unthinkable.
 As the Rebels overran Seminary Ridge, the Confederates stormed the property and took John Henry into custody.
 The capture of civilian men as prisoners happened sporadically on day one and part of day two.
 In the fog of battle, it became difficult to tell who were Union soldiers hiding from Confederates and who were townspeople.
 Several Gettysburg men were taken and eventually shipped south to Libby prison before being returned a couple of months later.
 John Henry was marched away from the family and kept in a holding area south of Round Top.